Filip3314/LetsLearnProgramming/Java/nonrobot/Conditionals.md

 }
 ```

-Move the last printf statement so that we print it in the else block.
+Move the last println statement so that we print it in the else block.
 Run your code.
 Change the values of a and b and run your code again.
 Does it work?

 How does the else block work?
 When we have an if statement, the computer only runs the code inside the if block if the statement is true.
 If there is an else block attached to the end of the if statement, the computer will run the else block if the statement is false.